 It is what Thanos does when he eventually meets the Avengers that shocked me, in his battle on Titan he fought with honor when given the option to simple take the Time Stone and walk away he did so, when in dealing with Drax and Mantis he did not kill them merely incapacitated them and finally when outside Wakanda, he simply knocked the Avengers aside when he could have annihilated them.
 Killing the Avengers was never his goal, but culling the universe was, this isn’t personal, its all business.

-Lets take a step back and look at the problem as Thanos see’s it, the universe only has a certain amount of resources, populations are growing faster than their worlds can contain them. this makes me think of two separate quotes:
+Lets take a step back and look at the problem as Thanos see’s it, the universe only has a certain amount of resources and populations are growing faster than their worlds can contain them.
+This makes me think of two separate quotes:

 “Is it better that we manage population growth responsibly or should we to wait for nature to cull our numbers? – Phil Harding, Saltford

 “I have no doubt that the fundamental source of all our problems, particularly our environmental problems, is population growth.” – Sir David Attenborough